Autor: Matthias

 End of series.

-• Burnout 2/3: L is for Work
+• Burnout 2/3: Work

 Last time I talked about university.
 Scrap education ideals.
 The university of today trains you for work.